 In contrast, low-code generally refers to tools or platforms that massively reduce the amount of code needed for building websites and apps.
 Those who advocate for low code approaches, highlight the ability of modern tools that make it possible to build complex applications, using only a few adjustments to the underlying code.

 If you get stuck somewhere and find it difficult to design or build a part of your application, then you can easily hire freelancers to complete the task.
-Hiring freelancers is very easy and there are large hiring boards with big pools of developers ready to start working for your project in no time.
-COVID 19 has only accelerated this trend towards remote work and freelancing.
+Hiring freelancers is very easy and there are large hiring boards with big pools of developers ready to start working on your project in no time.
+The pandemic situation of the 2020s, has only accelerated this trend towards remote work and freelancing.

 5. Learning to code itself has become easier